rydalch/risk/README.md

-# Risk Management Knowledge Base
+# Risk Management Resources

-Curated cybersecurity risk, governance, and compliance resources.
+Curated cybersecurity risk, governance, and compliance resources that are free.

 ## Browse by Topic